-- 1. Check-In Time: The Unit should report to camp as a group no earlier than 1:30 PM and no later than 3:30 PM.
-Check-in procedure ends at 3:30 PM. - 2.
-Unit Pictures: A photographer will be at camp on Sunday to take group photos.
-It is recommended that your unit arrive at camp dress in full Field Uniform to look their best for the picture.
-Each unit is requested to take a photo for camp records, however it is not mandatory to purchase them.
-Each 8x10 print cost \$10 and will be given to the unit leader at the end of the week. - 3.
+- 1. Check-In Time: Like in 2020, we will be doing assigned check-in times between 1:00pm and 3:30pm.
+These will be communicated to you closer to the start of camp. - 2.
 Camp Office: A temporary office will be set up in the Korff Building on check-in day.
 The Camp Director and Health Officer need these items from the Unit Leader: - a.
 Unit Roster - b.
 All receipts for camp fees paid at the Council Service Center - c.
 Money or check to compete any fee payments due - d.
-Out of Council Units Tour Plan and Proof of Accident Insurance - 4.
+Out of Council Units Tour Plan and Proof of Accident Insurance - 3.
 Medical Check: All medical forms will be collect at this time by the Camp Health Officer (if not turned in at Early Bird Check-In in May).
 All medications need to be locked up in a lock box in the Unit's trailer.
-Leaders will be responsible for the distribution of their units' medications, not the Camp Health Officer. - 5.
+Leaders will be responsible for the distribution of their units' medications, not the Camp Health Officer. - 4.
 Campsite: Once the Unit has completed the initial check-in process, campers should go to their campsite, unload gear and set up ONE tent.
 They should then change in to their swim wear and go to the Dining Hall.
-Each Scout and Adult Leader needs to wear swim wear and shoes. - 6.
+Each Scout and Adult Leader needs to wear swim wear and shoes. - 5.
 Dining Hall Orientation: All campers must attend this brief overview of the Dining Hall procedures.
-The orientation is in the Dining Hall on a continuing basis until 4:30 PM. - 7.
+The orientation is in the Dining Hall on a continuing basis until 4:30 PM. - 6.
 Swim Check: Immediately following the Dining Hall orientation, your Unit should report to the pool for the standard BSA swim check.
 The swim check is administered by a certified BSA Lifeguard.
 Swim checks completed prior to camp need to have the form presented to the aquatics staff so they can make your appropriate buddy tag.
-The Aquatics Director retains the right to retest any swimmer if he/she feels it is necessary. - 8.
-Campsite Set-Up: Following swim checks and a tour of camp, your Unit will return to your campsite to finish getting settled. - 9.
+The Aquatics Director retains the right to retest any swimmer if he/she feels it is necessary. - 7.
+Campsite Set-Up: Following swim checks and a tour of camp, your Unit will return to your campsite to finish getting settled. - 8.
 Leader Meeting: One leader from each Unit is REQUIRED to attend this meeting to discuss camp policies and procedures.
-The meeting begins promptly at 4:30 PM in the Korff Building. - 10.
-Flag Ceremony: The entire camp assembles for flag retreat at 6:00 PM.
+The meeting begins promptly at 4:30 PM in the Korff Building. - Flag Ceremony: The entire camp assembles for flag retreat at 6:00 PM.
 All Scouts should be in uniform.
-Be sure to have your entire Unit on the Parade Grounds before 6:10 PM (the flag ceremony starts at 6:15 PM). - 11.
+Be sure to have your entire Unit on the Parade Grounds before 6:10 PM (the flag ceremony starts at 6:15 PM). - 10.
 Dinner: Begins immediately following the flag ceremony at 6:15 PM.